 How can I make sure I receive all the notifications related to the Annual Outcome-based Data for Evaluation (Outcome Data)?

 All notifications are sent to Grant Contacts listed in the After School Support & Information System (ASSIST).
-Ensure that key staff (Authorized Agent, Program, and Fiscal) are listed in ASSIST.
+Ensure that key staff (Authorized Agent, Program, and Fiscal) are listed in ASSIST for each grant.

 Who can upload the Outcome Data?